 When you are alive, but incapacitated, who pays your bills, handles your financial affairs, etc.?
 This document clarifies this.
 However, what happens when you are alive, but incapacitated, and you do not have a Financial Power of Attorney?
-Someone would have to petition the Court to declare your mental incompetency, which is a public, expensive, and frequently embarrassing/stressful process.
+Someone would have to petition the Court to declare your mental incompetence, which is a public, expensive, and frequently embarrassing/stressful process.

 A HealthCare Power of Attorney is very similar to a Financial Power of Attorney in that it appoints someone to handle certain of your affairs while incapacitated.
-But in contrast to a Financial Power of Attorney, this document appoints a person to speak to doctors, make end of life decisions, and handle all of your end of life/medical affairs.
+But in contrast to a Financial Power of Attorney, this document appoints a person to speak to doctors, make end-of-life decisions, and handle all of your end of life/medical affairs.

 What are other aspects of the Estate Planning process that we also handle?
 They include:

 For those lucky folks to have enough wealth where this matters.

 Probate is the public process whereby the Court supervises the transfer of your assets to your beneficiaries via your Will.
 Probate can be time consuming and expensive.
 Through proper techniques (and occasionally the use of a Revocable Living Trust where appropriate) this can be largely – if not entirely – avoided.